 Snow Quest is a scavenger hunt with a tube of magic glitter and a crystal as the final reward but the real payoff are the activities along the way that are easier to discover if you’re being guided by a game.
 We found the Magic Tree Bouldering Room where the boys practically skipped through the small, extended plastic pieces set into the walls, while mommy was reminded of her age from trying (see video below).
 Then, the boys raced against others on oversized bikes, with snow tires, along a winding track, shot arrows into bales of straw at Serrano Archery Range and flipped their hearts out at Blitzen’s Bungee.
 Zipliners sped overhead and North Pole characters beckoned with homemade treats everywhere.

-We saw kids riding the free balance bikes hanging on the wooden rails outlining the park paths and adults jumping mountain bikes on professionally-designed trails.
+We saw kids riding the free balance bikes hanging on the wooden rails outlining the park paths and adults jumping mountain bikes on professionally-designed bike trails.
 The bikes are available to rent from a pretty fancy-looking shop.
-There's also a frozen pond for ice skating, though it wasn't quite frozen while we were there.
+There’s also a frozen pond for ice skating, though it wasn’t quite frozen while we were there.
 There are trails to hike for next time and fly fishing clinics to learn how.
 Restaurants and elf-filled variety shows offered a little rest between all the adventures.
 Our whole family truly had such a fun time here.

 Lake Arrowhead Village

 Back at the resort, a 10-minute walk will take you to Lake Arrowhead Village.

-There, you'll find 50 lakeside shops, restaurants and galleries to explore.
+There, you’ll find 50 lakeside shops, restaurants and galleries, and other great things to explore.
 We tried dinner, our second night, at The Grill at Lake Arrowhead & Sushi Bar.
-It was the sushi that was the draw but, turns out, they don't serve sushi on Mondays or Tuesdays.
+It was the sushi that was the draw but, turns out, they don’t serve sushi on Mondays or Tuesdays.
 Yet, we were determined so we found plates that came close enough, like the Thai Seared Tuna Salad with Noodles, which was slightly peanutty and so good.
 Also delicious was the Poke Salad, though they had run out of rice the night we went.

 To make up for it, our waitress offered us a free dessert, which was more than enough.